Scott

 Power Back-up System:

-My biggest concern was power outage that could
+My biggest concern was power outage that

-In a power out condition it runs my entire system except for my lights for 4-5
+charges the batteries.
+In a power out condition it runs my entire system except

-hours.
-After that I use a gas-powered generator if need be.
-No reef system
+for my lights for 4-5 hours.
+After that I use a gas-powered generator if need

-should be without a battery backup and alternate power source just in case.
-It’s
+be.
+No reef system should be without a battery backup and alternate power source

-a must and worth the expense! <Editors' note: We agree!>
+just in case.
+It’s a must and worth the expense! <Editors' note: We agree!>

 RO/DI Unit: